ochafik/scalight/README.md

 That's okay for fat desktop or server apps, but not so much for Android or other embedded / real-time situations (where any library that creates lots of objects can be a threat anyway).

-Although my primary goal is to make Scala a better contender on the Android platform, not having to depend on scala-library anymore could unlock some deciders in Java software houses...
+Although my primary goal is to make Scala a natural alternative to Java on the Android platform, not having to depend on scala-library anymore might eventually make Scala (the language) more appealing to some Java software houses that see any new library dependency as a liability...
 What do **you** think ?

 What would still be possible in Scalight ?
 ==========================================